Do you think you’re dealing with a shallow person?

 However, if their behavior is harming you or others, don’t be afraid to set a boundary.
 You don’t have to tolerate disrespect or other instances of unfair treatment, whether that person is a coworker or classmate, a friend, a partner, or even a family member.

 Understand that just because someone is a shallow person or shows traits common to shallow people, that doesn’t make them a bad person.
 Sometimes shallowness is a temporary phase, especially in younger people, and fades away as the person grows and matures.

-Sometimes, a shallow person might just be caught up in the society we live in, one which places a lot of value and material gain, and social status.
-They might feel they need to be the way they are to survive.
+Sometimes, a shallow person may just be caught up in the society we live in, one which places a lot of value and material gain, and social status.
+They may feel they need to be the way they are to survive.

 We all do things to survive that aren’t in our own or other’s best interest, so it’s essential to have some sympathy for the shallow person.
 Nobody’s perfect, and we go through a thousand phases in our lives before we reach a state of intellectual and emotional maturity.